 There’s also a distaste for publicly looking for other jobs whilst employed, so LinkedIn and similar professional platforms haven’t really taken off here.
 If you’re active on social media in Japan you need to be aware of these reservations if you’re to get users to engage in a way they feel comfortable.

 It’s really important to tailor your strategy not just to each platform but to the user behavior in each market.
 Even if markets share a common language it’s unlikely that the same platform strategy can be applied for users in more than one market.
 Users not only have their own cultural expectations for your brand but also their own approach to using social media in general.

 Try to understand regional variations across each social network that you use.
 It could make the difference between your social media campaign succeeding or falling flat on its face.

 Of course, language matters a huge amount.
 Although the UK and US share a language you’ll alienate UK users with a campaign talking about ‘beverages’ or ‘real estate’ as these aren’t common terms in the UK.
 You’d need to adapt your campaign to talk about ‘drinks’ or ‘property’ instead.

-You’ll find that you need to adapt all elements of your keywords, campaign handles and terminology to get the most impact in each market.
+You’ll find that you need to adapt all elements of your keywords, campaign handles, and terminology to get the most impact in each market.
 For bigger markets or ones with language variation, you may find you need to adapt regionally too.
-For example, consumers across the US recognise three different words for a carbonated beverage: ‘soda’, ‘pop’ and ‘coke’.
+For example, consumers across the US recognize three different words for a carbonated beverage: ‘soda’, ‘pop’, and ‘coke’.
 Your campaign will do best if it uses ‘soda’ for consumers in California and ‘coke’ in Texas.